-Indianapolis Animal Care and Control is required by city ordinance to maintain animals for a minimum of 4 days for their owners to claim them.
+Indianapolis Animal Care and Control is required by city ordinance to maintain animals for a minimum of four (4) days for their owners to claim them.
 After that period, these animals become city property and the shelter works to find the best possible outcome for each animal.

 An impound fee ($20 one-time fee, per animal) and kennel fee ($5 per day, per animal) apply for any animal reclaimed by its owner.
 Animal Care & Control accepts cash and Visa or Mastercard credit cards.
 Personal checks are not accepted as payment.

-All animals in Marion County must have permanent identification at all times (Section 531-202) and serves as proof of ownership when you attempt to claim your animal.
+All animals in Marion County must have permanent identification at all times (Section 531-202) which serves as proof of ownership when you attempt to claim your animal.